 In the complex world of building management, where safety and operational efficiency are critical.
-It is surprising how many property owners and managers are consistently paying for elevator maintenance services but rarely receiving elevator maintenance.
+It is surprising how many property owners and managers are consistently paying for elevator maintenance services.
+Yet, they rarely receive actual maintenance.
 It makes you wonder these questions; Why does this happen, and why do people allow it to continue?
 This issue has become so widespread it is mindboggling.

 The Illusion of Security: The Elevator Maintenance Contract